ItsGeeBee/satisfy/README.md

-# 07-Project-Quench

-Project Title:
+# Satisfy - Group 1 Project
 Dine in or out (Satisfy ..your cravings)

-Project Description:
+# Overview:
 This application will allow the users to find and save recipes by choosing available ingredients.
-It will also recommend possible eating locations using geolocalization of the user.
+It will also recommend possible eating locations based on users selected area.

 User Story: